Standing alone on a practice putting green, eyeing a six-inch drop, whispering the words: “This for The Open.”

 I tap in.
 At plus four with two to go, I know qualification is unlikely but I’m loving the experience.
 The course is fiendishly hard and the atmosphere is that of a high class professional tournament.

 I narrowly miss for birdie at 17 and I take to the 18th tee hoping for a strong finish.
 There is a large gallery basking in the sunshine on the clubhouse veranda watching the players hit up to the elevated green.
 Another good drive and I play to feed my wedge in from the left hand side down towards the pin.
 Mild applause tells me it’s not far away.

 Up on the green I’m facing a 12-foot left to right downhill putt that could easily run away from me.
 I take my time and persuade myself this will be my last shot of the day.
 The putt is on its way and begins to shudder off the slope towards the left edge.
 It topples in and I hear clapping and voices saying “well done,” “good putt.”

 Final hole heroics at The Open

-When I shake hands with Antonio and Richard I realise I’ve beaten my professional playing partners and acquitted myself well.
-Paul is upbeat and excited.
+When I shake hands with Antonio and Richard I realise I’ve beaten my professional playing partners.
+Paul is upbeat.
 He pats me on the back.

-When we finish our drinks and ready to leave, I stop by the leaderboard to see how the field has fared and where I might be placed.
-I scan down the names – big reputations – professional and amateur, and see a field struggling with the speed and firmness of the greens.
+I scan down the names – big reputations – professional and amateur, Walker Cup players and future PGA Tour stars.
+The field is struggling with the speed and firmness of the greens.